First Drive: 2025 Porsche Taycan makes good on the mission

 Taycan impressions: Think low sports car plus touring comfort

-Just as the original Taycan, while the impression from some distance away might suggest this is an electric Panamera—more of a luxury sedan than a sports car±—you’re proven wrong once you slide behind the wheel.
+The impression from some distance away might suggest this Taycan is an electric Panamera—more of a luxury sedan than a sports car—but you’re proven wrong once you slide behind the wheel.

+That, and on tight curves, the combination of rear-axle steering, chassis systems, and active suspension altogether seemed to erase the thought of this wagon’s 5,000-plus pound weight.
+This is one of very few EVs on the market in which you feel like you're sitting with the battery pack's mass rather than on it.

-You still have no paddles in the Taycan, or any easy way of modulating regen other than with the brake pedal.
+You still have no paddles in the Taycan, or any easy way of modulating regen other than with the brake pedal—where brake blending is mostly smooth but occasionally juddery in the handoff between motors and friction pads.
 Hit the recuperation symbol on the screen and you get “Off,” “On,” and “Auto” settings.
 Off gently slows the vehicle, more than neutral but not even as much as a gasoline vehicle in top gear.
 On ramps regen up to feel as if you’re in a somewhat lower gear, but it’s nothing close to one-pedal driving.
-Auto studies traffic ahead with active-safety sensors and more and fine-tunes it to reduce the need to use the brake pedal.
+Auto studies traffic ahead with active-safety sensors and fine-tunes it to reduce the need to use the brake pedal.

 One-pedal driving has its ardent fans, but I’m not one of them, and I found the Taycan easy to drive smoothly on curvy roads in its regen mode, while I switched over to Auto in small-town traffic and turned it off on the motorway.